Resources for your upcoming supervision.

 We recommend using the same client for at least the first few supervision sessions.
 You can then move onto another client if that would be more helpful.
 You are not required to use the same client throughout your supervision term, nor switch to another client.

 Both you and your supervisor will rate every patient recording you submit using the Cognitive Therapy Rating Scale (CTRS.)
 You will need to read the CTRS Manual first.
 A Passing Score on the CTRS is 40.
 A copy of the CTRS and CTRS Manual are provided as downloadable documents on www.beckinstitute.org/Akron-Resources.

-When you successfully complete the supervision program, you will receive a Certificate of Completion in the Beck Supervision Program.
+When you successfully complete the supervision program, you will receive a Letter of Completion in the Beck Supervision Program.